sfermigier/fermigier.com-gridsome/blog/2014-3-24-week-end-reading-2.md

 ## Front-End

-[Scribe](https://github.com/luwes/selection-polyfill), a new in browser editor from the Guardian.
+[Scribe](https://github.com/guardian/scribe), a new in-browser editor from the Guardian.

 ## Data Modeling